Building a deck can increase the value of your home and provide you with outdoor living space to enjoy all year.

 A slight, step-height lift works beautifully here…

-…the deck floor is not too high to be unsafe, but low enough to allow the deck to run safely right up to the curved edge of the first step.
+…the deck floor is not too high to be unsafe but low enough to allow the deck to run next to the curved edge of the first step.

 We hope you find these deck-building articles useful as you realize that you, too, can build your own deck.

 Building a redwood deck can seem like a daunting project, but by following these instructions and breaking the process down into stages, you’ll find it’s an enjoyable experience.
 Of course, DIY projects are always more fun when you have someone to help you.